-From 1 June, the following measures will apply across the country:
+As of 1st of November the current measures apply across the country:

-- A curfew will apply Monday to Friday between 6pm and 5am
+• A curfew will apply all days between 12am and 5am

-- You should practice social distancing from others in public and use facemasks including outside.
+• You should practice social distancing from others in public and use facemasks including outdoors.

 Bolivia has implemented ‘dynamic quarantine’ restrictions.
 Towns and cities are classified to be at high, medium or moderate risk based on coronavirus data.
 Different quarantine restrictions will apply depending on the designated risk level, which are re-assessed every seven days.
 Local authorities may impose additional restrictions, including on the movement of people, depending on the risk level of the area.
 Further information is available on the Bolivian Government website.